anelynOvalle/fiap-mba-case-amazon/README.md

 ## Related

 [netflix-eureka](https://github.com/Netflix/eureka) - Eureka is a REST (Representational State Transfer) based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.
+[apache-kafka](https://github.com/apache/kafka) - Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications..

 ## License